Certification Governance Council (CGC)

 - Addresses non-productivity within the committee.

-- Works with the Executive Liaison to review the charter mid-year and offer recommendations to Executive Committee for updates to the following year’s charter.
+- Works with the Executive Liaison to review the charter mid-year and offer recommendations to Governance Committee for updates to the following year’s charter.

 - Transitions the incoming Committee Chair into the role.